bartongroup/RATS/README.md

 1. This is an R source package, and will run on any platform with a reasonably up-to-date R environment.
 A few third-party R packages are also required (see below).

 2. As input, RATs requires transcript abundance estimates with or without bootstrapping.
-The format either way is tables with the samples as columns and the transcripts as rows.
-An extra column holds the transcript IDs.
-Some functionality to create these from Salmon or Kallisto quantification files is provided by RATs.
+The format either way is tables with the samples (or iterations) as columns and the transcripts as rows.
+The first column holds the transcript IDs.
+Some functionality to create these from Salmon or Kallisto quantification files is provided by RATs, but there are many other ways to set your data in the required format.

 3. RATs also requires a look-up table matching the transcript identifiers to the respective gene identifiers.
-This can be obtained through various means, one of them being extracting this info from a GTF file using functionality provided by RATs.
+This can be obtained through various means, such as extracting this info from a GTF file using functionality provided by RATs.

 ***